Photo: TorontoGuy79 — CC BY-SA 3.0 via Wikimedia Commons (Links at the end of the content)

 F1 does not compete in this circuit anymore, but its place in racing history is secure, it does represent a time when the sport was unamed, a place that many legends competed here and a place where bravery mattered above all else.

-For fans, historians and drivers, Mosport is more than asphalt and curves, it is a symbol of Canada’s motorsport heritage, a beautiful and dangerous, unforgettable jewel that helped put Canadian racing on te global map.
+For fans, historians and drivers, Mosport is more than asphalt and curves, it is a symbol of Canada’s motorsport heritage, a beautiful and dangerous, unforgettable jewel that helped put Canadian racing on te global map, and it still holds events.

 In the story of Formula 1, Mosport is a chapter that may have closed, but its echoes remain in every apex, every high-speed straight, and every Canadian driver who dares to chase perfection behind the wheel.